 - Improve campaign performance across the board

 - Use big data tools to improve AI training and data quality.
-They also outline the pros and cons of implementing each of these approaches, including their potential for ROI, time investment, and risk factors.
+They also outline the pros and cons of implementing each approach, including their potential for ROI, time investment, and risk factors.

 How can Companies Get Started with AI Marketing Software?

-There are many different ways to start incorporating marketing AI into your marketing strategy, but it’s important to remember that this is a tool that should be used in conjunction with other tools so it doesn’t get in the way of your success.
+There are many different ways to start incorporating marketing AI into your marketing strategy.
+Still, it’s important to remember that this tool should be used in conjunction with other devices, so it doesn’t get in the way of your success.

 The kind of AI marketing software you want to use will depend on the size and scope of your company.
 Smaller or more straightforward AI solutions can be implemented quickly and with limited resources.
-However, large companies with significant resources may need to take multiple approaches in order to reach their goals.
+However, large companies with significant resources may need multiple approaches to reach their goals.

-If you’re looking for simpler solutions, you might consider evaluating individual features like text analytics or sentiment analysis instead of deploying an entire system like IBM’s Watson for Marketing.
+If you’re looking for more straightforward solutions, you might consider evaluating individual features like text analytics or sentiment analysis instead of deploying an entire system like IBM’s Watson for Marketing.

 - Looker for big data marketing analytics.

-- SEO toolkits from Moz, Ahrefs, SemRush and Alexa that help marketers analyze audiences and increase website traffic.
+- SEO toolkits from Moz, Ahrefs, SemRush, and Alexa help marketers analyze audiences and increase website traffic.

-- Drift.com, Intercom.io, Conversica and Livechat.com to implement virtual chatbots and conversational customer engagement solutions.
+- Drift.com, Intercom.io, Conversica, and Livechat.com to implement virtual assistants, chatbots, and conversational customer engagement solutions.

 - Bing Ads, Google Ads, LinkedIn Ads, Facebook Ads, and other pay-per-click and social advertising platforms for direct response marketing.